martong/ycm_extra_conf.jsondb/README.md

 build system in your project to generate the compilation database, then you will never have to manually manage and maintain your compiler flags in your ycm_extra_conf file.
-* Usually compile_commands.json does not have entries for headers and newly added files.
+* Usually compile_commands.json does not have entries for *headers and newly added files*.
-We try to cleverly guess the flags based on the matching cpp file or the nearest siblings.
+**We try to cleverly guess the flags based on the matching cpp file or the nearest siblings**.

 This is extremely useful, if you are working with a huge number of compilcated C/C++ projects and you don't want to or can't maintain